Namma Metro: Mobile app

-On 7 March 2020 it was announced that two corridors totaling 44.65 km will be implemented as a fully elevated system. under PPP mode with the target to complete the construction within 2027.
-On 4 March 2022, during budget speech by the state government, a new corridor spanning 35 km from Hebbal to Sarjapura was announced.
-The Chief Minister stated that action would be taken to prepare the Detailed Project Report (DPR) for the proposed corridor estimated to cost around ₹15,000 crores.
-The DPR of the 44.65 km two corridors announced earlier will be submitted to the Central Government for approval.
-The two corridors Hebbal Kempapura to JP Nagar (along ORR on the west) and Hosahalli to Kadabagere were estimated to cost ₹13,500 crores.
-Thus Phase 3 will be likely for a total of 80 km.

-Phase 4

-On 10 March 2023, government of Karnataka announced an action plan to make the state one trillion dollar economy which included a proposal for four new metro corridors.
-The new corridors costing ₹27,000 crores would add 59 kms of length to the system and will lead to the government's target of making metro accessible to every citizen within one to two kilometres by 2032.
+WhatsApp chatbot

+BMRCL introduced a WhatsApp chatbot named Bhagya which can provide easy recharge of smart cards, locations of nearby metro stations and information regarding train frequency and fare details.

+Fire safety

+Namma Metro has a dedicated fire team to take care of operations and maintenance of the firefighting system installed in metro stations.
+They conduct regular mock exercises and liaison with the State Fire Department for any assistance in case of fire emergency.

 In popular culture

 Several films and commercials have been shot on the Namma Metro premises.
 The BMRCL charges ₹50000 for shooting inside a metro station, and ₹40000 for shoots inside a metro train during peak hours between 6 am to 10 pm.
 During non-peak hours, from 10 pm to 4 am, the agency charges ₹50000 for shoots inside metro stations and ₹20000 inside a train.
 The film producers must also make a security deposit of ₹5 lakh, as insurance for the metro property.
 Film shoots are permitted during three slots – 6 to 8 am, 12 pm to 2 pm, and 9 to 11 pm.
 Kannada films can avail lower rates.

 The first film to shoot on Namma Metro was the Kannada blockbuster Ugramm in 2013.
-Later many other Kannada movies including 2015 film Rana Vikrama starring Puneeth Rajkumar and Adah Sharma, were shot using Namma Metro's facilities.
+Later many other Kannada movies, including the 2015 film Rana Vikrama starring Puneeth Rajkumar and Adah Sharma, were shot using Namma Metro's facilities.

-The 2012 Malayalam film 22 Female Kottayam, starring Fahadh Faasil and Rima Kallingal also has a song sequence shot in the Namma Metro coach.
+The 2012 Malayalam film 22 Female Kottayam, starring Fahadh Faasil and Rima Kallingal, has a song sequence shot in the Namma Metro coach.

-In December 2016, Tamil film Imaikkaa Nodigal, starring Nayanthara became the first film to shoot scenes inside the tunnel stretch of the Purple Line.
+In December 2016, the Tamil film Imaikkaa Nodigal, starring Nayanthara, became the first film to shoot scenes inside the tunnel stretch of the Purple Line.
 According to BMRC officials, prior to this film, one Kannada film, one Telugu film and several commercials had been shot on the Namma Metro premises.

-In February 2017 a mobile game based on Namma Metro was released.
-It is called the Bangalore Metro Simulator 2017, which includes users to drive both Purple Line and Green Line.
-But the game is now not available in Google Play.
+In February 2017, a mobile game based on Namma Metro was released.
+It is called Bangalore Metro Simulator 2017, and allows users to drive on both the Purple Line and Green Line.